Canon 5D Mark II vs G9X Mark II

 Technology-wise, the G9X Mark II uses a more advanced image processing engine (DIGIC 7) than the 5D Mark II (DIGIC 4), with benefits for noise reduction, color accuracy, and processing speed.

 With 21MP, the 5D Mark II offers a slightly higher resolution than the G9X Mark II (20MP), but the 5D Mark II nevertheless has larger individual pixels (pixel pitch of 6.41μm versus 2.41μm for the G9X Mark II) due to its larger sensor.
-However, the G9X Mark II is a somewhat more recent model (by 8 years and 3 months) than the 5D Mark II, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G9X Mark II is a much more recent model (by 8 years and 3 months) than the 5D Mark II, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS 5D Mark II has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 50-25600.
 The corresponding ISO settings for the Canon PowerShot G9 X Mark II are ISO 125 to ISO 12800 (no boost).